+Despite his extremely critical views, Priestley was a pious man throughout his life and felt himself to be a believing Christian.
 By the time Joseph Priestley died in 1804, he had been made a member of every major scientific society in the Western world and he had discovered numerous substances.
 The 19th-century French naturalist George Cuvier, in his eulogy of Priestley, praised his discoveries while at the same time lamenting his refusal to abandon phlogiston theory, calling him “the father of modern chemistry [who] never acknowledged his daughter“.

 At yovisto academic video search, you may learn more about ‘The child-driven education’ in a very interesting lecture by Sugata Mitra.

 References and Further Reading:

 - Joseph Priestley at the Joseph Priestley Society